NielBuys/NCompPHPdev/README.md

           }
       },

-Notes

-- The -v /var/www/html:/var/www/html flag maps the host machine directory (/var/www/html) to the container's directory (/var/www/html).
-- The pathMappings in launch.json ensure that files inside the container are correctly mapped to your VS Code project folder.
+The pathMappings in launch.json ensure that files inside the container are correctly mapped to your VS Code project folder.